- Full Itinerary

 Accommodations at Canopy Lodge (B,L,D)

-Fri., Sept.
-29 : Full Day at Altos del Maria
+Fri., Oct.
+4 Exploring the Highlands at Altos del Maria

-Departing after an early breakfast, we’re off into the highlands of Altos del Maria!
+Departing after an early breakfast at the lodge, we’re off into the highlands of Altos del Maria.
 With the sunrise ahead of us, we climb into the mountains along the Continental Divide east of El Valle.
-Often engulfed by the mist of the expansive cloud forest that surrounds the area, Altos del Maria sits at an altitude of 1,100 meters (3,600 feet).
-Today we can find highland forest birds, including Black-crowned and Streak-chested Antpittas, White Hawk, Barred Forest-Falcon, Northern Emerald and Yellow-eared Toucanets, Spotted Barbtail, Tufted and Sulphur-rumped Flycatchers, Rufous-browed Tyrannulet, Orange-bellied Trogon, and the tiny yet stunning Snowcap.
-We hope to see a tiny Western Pygmy Squirrel working away in the treetops.
-Plants can’t be ignored and this is a good place to see the large white Sobralia orchids.
+Often engulfed by cloud forest mist, Altos del Maria sits at an altitude of 3,600 feet.
+Today we can find highland forest birds, including Black-crowned and Streak-chested Antpittas, White Hawk, Barred Forest-Falcon, Spotted Barbtail, Tufted and Sulphur-rumped Flycatcher, Rufous-browed Tyrannulet, Orange-bellied Trogon, and the tiny yet stunning Snowcap.
+We hope to see a tiny Western Pygmy Squirrel working away in the treetops, too.
+Plants are not to be ignored and this is a good place to see the large white Sobralia orchid.
+This was the last site where the Panama Golden Frog, actually a toad, was seen in the wild.
+Many other amphibians live here such as Brilliant Forest Frog, Red-eyed Tree Frog, and the huge Marine or Cane Toad.

 Accommodations at Canopy Lodge (B,L,D)